microsoft/FLAML/website/docs/Use-Cases/Task-Oriented-AutoML.md

 In sequential tuning, $k=1$, and in parallel tuning $k>1$.
 This may suggest that parallel tuning has a shorter wall-clock time.
 But it is not always the case considering the other two factors $SingleTrialTime$, and $Overhead$:

-- The $Overhead$ in sequential tuning is typically neglectable and in parallel tuning is relatively large.
+- The $Overhead$ in sequential tuning is typically negligible; while in parallel tuning, it is relatively large.

 - You can also try to reduce the $SingleTrialTime$ to reduce the wall-clock time in sequential tuning: For example, by increasing the resource consumed by a single trial (distributed or multi-thread training), you can reduce $SingleTrialTime$.
 One concrete example is to use the `n_jobs` parameter that sets the number of threads the fitting process can use in many scikit-learn style algorithms.